Grocers, Lyft team up for city seniors

 NSA-affiliated supermarkets include popular city grocery chains Foodtown, C-Town and Food Universe.
 Lyft and NSA expect other affiliated supermarkets to join in the partnership to ensure vulnerable populations are getting access to food sources in a safe and reliable way.

-“Working together, NSA and Lyft are able to connect seniors with free and discounted grocery store rides to ensure this community is able to get the food supplies they need during this very challenging time,” said Elizabeth Peralta, Executive Director, National Supermarket Association.
+“Working together, NSA and Lyft are able to connect seniors with free and discounted grocery store rides to ensure this community is able to get the food supplies they need during this very challenging time,” said Elizabeth Peralta, executive director of the NSA.
 “We are just beginning to ramp it up and we look forward to adding more stores to grow our mobilization efforts and expand food access.”

-To make sure riders and drivers know the best ways to protect themselves and those around them, Lyft is providing continuous updates.
-To learn more about how else Lyft is supporting its community during this time, visit its blog.
+To make sure riders and drivers know the best ways to protect themselves and others, Lyft is providing continuous updates on its website.

 (0) comments